 Tender Rhythms.
-Re-Thinking Sexuality, Selfhood and Sociality Through the Hysteric’s Sexual Desire.
+Re-Thinking Sexuality, Selfhood and Sociality Through the Hysteric’s Desire for Tenderness.

 This interdisciplinary and multi-modal dissertation addresses the forgotten concept of tenderness in psychoanalytic, feminist and queer theory toward a post-phallic reframing and re-scripting of sexual desire as tender.
 I do this through the traditional mode of writing, in tandem with interactive Brain-Computer Interface (BCI) installation-art.